ls-renaud-tilte/codeception-gitpitch/PITCHME.md

 ---

-### The different types of tests - The pyramid
+### The different types of tests   The pyramid
 ![testing pyramid](http://thelatestsoftwaretestingnews.co.uk/wp-content/uploads/2018/07/Screen-Shot-2018-07-04-at-10.35.26.png)

 ---

-### The different types of tests - State of the "art"
+### The different types of tests   State of the "art"

 - Unit tests => PHPUnit
-- Integration / Functional / API / Feature tests => currently using a mix of internal test framework (PHP), and pytest
+- Integration / Functional / API / Feature tests => currently using a mix of internal test framework (PHP, PHPUnit, MOSTest ...), and pytest
-- GUI / Acceptance tests => currently none
+- GUI / End ot End / Acceptance tests => currently very few to none

 ---

-### The different types of tests - Where we want to go
+### The different types of tests   Where we want to go

 - Unit tests => PHPUnit
 - Functional tests (Consolidation of everything that is not unit nor UI tests) => Codeception suites and pytest